zesk/build/README.md

 - Binaries from this project installed at `./bin/build/`
 - A binary exists in your project `./bin/version-current.sh`
+- Optionally a binary exists in your project `./bin/version-live.sh` (for `bin/build/new-release.sh` - will create a new version each time without it)
 - For certain functions, your shell script should define a function `usage` for argument errors and short documentation.
+- Most build operations occur at the project root directory but most can be run anywhere by supplying a parameter if needed (`composer.sh` specifically)
+- A `.build` directory will be created at your project root which contains marker files as well as log files for the build.
+It can be deleted safely at any time, but may contain evidence of failures.

 To use in your pipeline: